Medicare.gov

 Costs

-You pay nothing for the screening if your doctor or other health care provider accepts assignment .
+You pay nothing if your health care provider accepts assignment .

 How often

-- Yearly if you’re at continued high risk and don’t get a Hepatitis B shot.
+• Once a year if you’re at continued high risk and don’t get a hepatitis B vaccine.

-- If you’re pregnant, at the following times, even if you previously got the Hepatitis B shot or had negative HBV screening results:
+• If you’re pregnant, at the following times, even if you previously got the hepatitis B vaccine or had negative HBV screening results:

 Ask your doctor or healthcare provider how much your test, item, or service will cost.